Changissnz/selfinterest/README.md

 Sentient intelligence is a social value in practice.
 It cannot be anything more without relation to other intelligences.
-There would only be actions and products initiated by sentient intelligence, but the actions and products would merely have occurred or exists as a change onto the physical world.
+There would only be actions and products initiated by sentient intelligence, but the actions and products would merely have occurred or exist as a change onto the physical world.
 One way to counter the previous statement is promoting the notion of the "self" actually being "self-referential" and "self-justifying" without immunity, but only